 This was the first in a string of rhyming words submitted to my site.
 So, how exactly did duck mean both "waterfowl" and "to lower your head or body"?
 The reason can be traced back to the word ducan, which meant "to dive", and was descended from the Proto-Indo-European word dukjan.
 Ducan was then mangled into duce in Old English, and still meant "to dive".
 It kept this original definition through its entire usage, but right around the point when duce became duck, people got tired of saying elan, which was the ugly and cumbersome PIE-descended word for "duck" at the time, and decided to use the same word for two things because 1) it was easier and 2) a duck has to "duck" underwater to feed, so the verb kind of became the noun in that instance.
 Mostly in the twentieth and nineteenth centuries, a bunch of military terms were derived from duck, including sitting duck and duck and cover.
 Lame Duck referred to a stockbroker who couldn't pay his debts, and as a word evolved from there.
 Duck also means a type of cloth, but that's a different story.

 Most politically inclined individuals know what the word filibuster means: it's a delaying tactic employed in the Senate to try and put off important votes or decisions.
 But almost no one is aware that this annoying procedure comes from a word for pirate.
-This word descended from the Danish word vrijbuiter, literally translated as "West Indian buccaneer."
+This word descended from the Dutch word vrijbuiter, literally translated as "West Indian buccaneer."
 Later, however, in the 1800s, filibuster referred to carpetbaggers of the farther South- US citizens who attempted to gain possession of Latin American nations through sketchy political means.
 It's easy to make the connection between a pirate and someone who hijacks a country, and equally easy to make a connection between a cantankerous political method to make things happen your way and the modern-day definition of filibuster.
 Another fun little tidbit about filibuster is its connection to the word freebooter (meaning "pirate"); they both descended from vrijbuiter, though only one kept its definition.

 God has a peculiar origin.